 Below “The Sleeping” is one such poem that is most likely Susan’s, entitled “The Shadow of Thy Wing”:

-Sus most likely sent her drafts to Dickinson for editing as well, but most of the two women’s correspondence is lost.
+Sus most likely sent her drafts to Dickinson for editing as well, but most of the women’s correspondence is lost.
 What remains, however, reveals much about their relationship.